 - Members of the District's Board of Directors;

 - School administrators;

 - School nutrition personnel;

 - Teacher organizations;

 - Teachers of physical education;

 - Parents;

-- Students;
+- Students:

 - Professional groups (such as nurses);

 - School health professionals (such as school nurses, school counselors, and social workers); and

 - Community members.

 The SNPAAC shall provide written recommendations to the District's Child Nutrition Director concerning menus and other foods sold in the school cafeteria.
-Such recommendations shall be based, at least in part, on the information the Committee receives from the District on the requirements and standards of the National School Lunch Program and from menus for the National School Lunch Program and other food sold in the school cafeteria on a quarterly basis.4
+Such recommendations shall be based, at least in part, on the information the Committee receives from the District on the requirements and standards of the National School Lunch Program and other food sold in the school cafeteria on a quarterly basis.4